trevor-ofarrell/monty/README.md

 ```

-## The monty program
+## More about this monty program

 -Usage: monty file
  where file is the path to the file containing Monty byte code

 -If the user does not give any file or more than one argument to your program, print the error message USAGE: monty file,               followed by a new line, and exit with the status EXIT_FAILURE

 -If, for any reason, it’s not possible to open the file, print the error message Error: Can't open file <file>, followed by a new line, and exit with the status EXIT_FAILURE
 where <file> is the name of the file

 -If the file contains an invalid instruction, print the error message L<line_number>: unknown instruction <opcode>, followed by   a new line, and exit with the status EXIT_FAILURE
 where is the line number where the instruction appears.

 -Line numbers always start at 1

 -The monty program runs the bytecodes line by line and stop if either:
      -it executed properly every line of the file
      -it finds an error in the file
      -an error occured

 -If you can’t malloc anymore, print the error message Error: malloc failed, followed by a new line, and exit with status   EXIT_FAILURE.

 -You have to use malloc and free and are not allowed to use any other function from man malloc (realloc, calloc, …)